tc39/proposal-smart-pipelines/readme.md

 brackets `[…]`** in its body.
 Neither `… |> object.method()` nor `… |>
 object.method(arg)` nor `… |> object[symbol]` nor `… |> object.createFunction()`
-are in bare style (in fact, they all have invalid syntax, due to their being in topical style without any topic references).
+are in bare style (in fact, they all have invalid syntax, due to their being in topic style without any topic references).

 **When a body needs parentheses or brackets**, then **don’t use bare style**, and instead **use a topic reference** in the body……or **assign the body to a